GamingDerp/ALH-Bot/README.md

 -General-
   Help (Shows the bot's help menu)
-  Info (Shows information about the bot, ie: how many servers it's in, alh related links, etc) Prefix (Allows the user to change the prefix to a custom one) Search (Searches for servers with the related name in ALH) Random (Shows a random server)
+  Info (Shows information about the bot, ie: how many servers it's in, ALH related links, etc) Prefix (Allows the user to change the prefix to a custom one) Search (Searches for servers with the related name in ALH) Random (Shows a random server)